 Ellen is a frequent presenter at conferences and book festivals, including the AWP annual conference, The Muse and the Marketplace, Wordstock, Virginia, Salem, and Maine Festivals of the Book, the San Miguel International Writing Conference, and the WriteAngles Writers Conference.
 She has taught fiction workshops at Writers in Progress in Florence, MA, Grub Street in Boston, and World Fellowship Center in New Hampshire.
-She is a Founding Member of the Straw Dog Writers Guild and its current board president.
+She volunteers with WriteAngles, Inc. and is a Founding Member of the Straw Dog Writers Guild and its current board president.

 She is married to Robert Meeropol, the younger son of Ethel and Julius Rosenberg.
 They have two grown daughters, two grandchildren, and two cats, and live in western Massachusetts.
 Ellen is a founding board member of the Rosenberg Fund for Children, which was started by Robert in 1990 in honor of his parents’ refusal to “name names.”
 Ellen’s dramatic script telling the story of the foundation has been produced five times, most recently in Manhattan in June 2013, featuring Eve Ensler, Angela Davis, and Cotter Smith.